kae1dy/SPProject/README.md

 # SPProject
-Analysis of UI-trees implemented for the Сathedra of System Programming of the CMC MSU.
+Analysis of UI-trees implemented for the Department of System Programming of the CMC MSU.

 ### ANSWERS
 Number of applications in the dataset: 9384.